balajis183/notepad-bluebex/README.md

 ✅ View all notes in a card-based layout
 ✅ Delete existing notes with a single click
 ✅ Minimalist UI with simple CSS styling
-✅ Validates the required fields title, category, textcontent ✅ Each note should have a delete button to remove it
+✅ Validates the required fields title, category, textcontent <br>
+✅ Each note should have a delete button to remove it